marco-rosner/code-challenges/Annotations/React.md

 className over class
 > class is a keyword in JavaScript.

+Virtual DOM
+> Copy of real DOM to have less changes cost operation

+Shadow DOM
+> Subtrees of the real DOM eleements added in the document instead in the real DOM

 Error Boundaries
 > Use getDerivedStateFromError static function to show the fallback UI and componentDidCatch to send the log to log services.